PubConsent

 • Usage: This method initializes and starts the CMP with the specified configuration.

-2. askConsent(Activity activity)
+2. showNotice(Activity activity)

 • Description: Displays the CMP window to ask for user consent.